Beyond Conditional Averages: Estimating The Individual Causal Effect Distribution: Case study: the Framingham Heart Study

-To demonstrate how to deal with presence of confounding heterogeneity, we performed a sensitivity analysis by extending model \eqref{LVmodel3} with confounder-specific residual variances.
-We have fitted the model where again where $Z_{1i} \sim \text{GM}(\boldsymbol{p}, \boldsymbol{\mu}, \boldsymbol{\tau}^{2})$, with $K=5$, $\epsilon_{i} \sim \text{GM}(\tilde{\boldsymbol{p}}, \boldsymbol{\tilde{\mu}}, \boldsymbol{\tilde{\tau}}^{2})$ with $K=3$ and $\mathbb{E}[\epsilon_{i}]=0$, and now $\boldsymbol{Z}_{L_{i}}$ are Gaussian distributed, while all latent variables are independent.
-Dichotomized versions of the confounders ($>$ median) are presented by $\boldsymbol{\tilde{L}}_{i}$.
-The posterior predictive checks in the different exposure and confounder strata can be found in Appendix \ref{A1}.
-The small difference observed in Appendix \ref{A3} disappeared.
-The ATE has a posterior mean of $0.42$ (BCI $0.26, 0.58$), and the posterior mean of the TBR equals $19.6$\% (BCI $4.4$, $33.5$).
-These results were (as expected) very similar to the ones obtained by fitting model \eqref{LVmodel3}.
-This holds true for the entire ICE distribution fit as is presented in Figure \ref{fig:icecomparison}.
-To emphasize that it is crucial that all latent variables should be modelled with a distribution that is flexible enough to accurately fit the observed distributions, we have also presented the estimated ICE distribution when modelling the residual with a Gaussian distribution and when using a Gaussian LMM for the observed outcome in Figure \ref{fig:icecomparison}.
+The posterior predictive checks in the different exposure and confounder strata can be found in Section \ref{CH3appCH} of the Appendix.
+The minor differences between the posterior predictive distribution and the observed distribution presented in Section \ref{CH3appNOC} of the Appendix became even smaller.
+The ATE has a posterior mean of $0.38$ (95$\%$ BCI: $0.19, 0.56$), and the posterior mean of the $\mathbb{P}(\text{ICE}>2\cdot 0.43)$ equals $20.4$\% ($8.9$, $34.0$).
+These estimates were (as expected) very similar to the ones obtained by fitting model \eqref{CH3LVmodel3}, and the estimated distribution is also presented in Figure \ref{CH3fig:icecomparison}.

+We want to emphasize that all latent variables must be modeled with a distribution that is flexible enough to fit the observed outcomes accurately.
+For comparison, we have also presented the estimated ICE distribution when modeling the residual with a Gaussian distribution (ATE equals $0.42$ ( $0.17$, $0.69$)) and $\mathbb{P}(\text{ICE}>2\cdot 0.43)$ equals $12.5$\% ($6.5$, $21.8$).
+However, in this case, the model for $Y \mid A{=}0$ is misspecified as presented in Figure \ref{CH3fig:fattyliverNOFR} in Appendix \ref{CH3appNOFR}.
+When using a Gaussian LMM (ATE equals $0.41$ ($0.17$, $0.65$), and $\mathbb{P}(\text{ICE}>2\cdot 0.43)$ equals $36.7$\% ($29.8$, $43.7$)) for the observed outcome in Figure \ref{CH3fig:icecomparison} both without considering confounding effect heterogeneity.
+In this case, also the model for $Y \mid A{=}1$ seems misspecified as presented in Figure \ref{CH3fig:fattyliverLMM} in Appendix \ref{CH3appLMM}.